A New Copy of the Covenant

 of condemnation, because the people of God NEVER DID

-.
+keep covenant with God.
 They broke the covenant time

 after time.
 Only in Christ does the covenant with